 The American Clan Gregor Society is a genealogically based Society meaning members must meet certain requirements in their family history.
-Hence, any person is eligible for lineal membership in the ACGS, Inc if they:
+Any person is eligible for lineal membership in the ACGS, Inc if they:

-- are 18 years of age or over and descendants of an ancestor born prior to 1812 bearing the surname of Magruder or MacGehee.
+- are 18 years of age or over and is a descendant of an ancestor born prior to 1812 bearing the surname of Magruder or MacGehee.

 Membership Application Process

-The following are the types of membership within ACGS:
+The following are the application form links for the membership levels:

 The dues differ by the type of membership:

 - Lineal is $40/year;